Blogs

 bequest and new challenges

-As Raúl Castro's presidency draws to a close, Cuba finds itself in an unfavourable status , with a Economics that is struggling to emerge from stagnation and with a programme of structural reforms that have been insufficient to resolve the problems accumulated over more than 60 years of centralised state socialism. partner-economic problems.
+As Raúl Castro's presidency draws to a close, Cuba finds itself in an unfavorable status , with a Economics that is struggling to emerge from stagnation and with a program of structural reforms that have been insufficient to solve the problems partner-economic problems accumulated during more than 60 years of centralized state socialism.
 The timid nature and slow pace of economic reforms have not helped to revive Economics.

-However, during his decade in power, Castro has led changes in the management of model, something that should be taken into account even though in the political sphere he has perpetuated the lack of freedom and the persecution of opposition activity, without undervaluing the moral guilt of the dictatorship.
-Among the changes that have taken place are the opening up to foreign investment, new diplomatic relations, participation in Latin American forums and the immersion of Cubans in work on their own account.
+However, during his decade in power, Castro has led changes in the management of model, something that should be taken into account even though in the political sphere he has perpetuated the lack of freedom and the persecution of opposition activity, without underestimating the moral guilt of the dictatorship.
+Among the changes made are the opening to foreign investment, the new diplomatic relations, the participation in Latin American forums and the immersion of Cubans in the work on their own account.

-Probably forced by circumstances, Raúl Castro was able to break down some of the obstacles and ideological barriers that his brother Fidel had implemented on the island for more than 40 years in power.
-The outgoing president's bequest marks some progress, but it will be the actions of the incoming president that will indicate whether Cuba is truly moving towards the economic - and political - opening that Cubans have longed for.
+Probably forced by circumstances, Raul Castro was able to break some of the obstacles and ideological barriers that his brother Fidel had implemented in the island for more than 40 years in power.
+The outgoing president's bequest marks some progress, but it will be the actions of the incoming president that will indicate whether Cuba is truly moving towards the economic - and political - opening longed for by Cubans.

 [1] VIDAL, P. and PÉREZ Villanueva, Omar E. "Se extiende el cuentrapropismo en Cuba".
 Espacio Laical, vol. 6, n.
 3 (2010), p.
 53-58.